projectdiscovery/dnsprobe/README.md

-DnsProbe is a community tool built on top of `projectdiscovery/retryabledns` that allows you to perform multiple dns queries of your choice with a list of user supplied resolvers
+DNSProbe is a community tool built on top of `[retryabledns](https://github.com/projectdiscovery/retryabledns)` that allows you to perform multiple dns queries of your choice with a list of user supplied resolvers

 # Usage